© tetronik GmbH. All rights reserved.

 Fault messages are often issued by the triggers themselves in email format.
 This method is used when the physical transmission of data via contacts and cables is not possible or too expensive, e.g. due to long distances.
 But can the responsible recipient also be reached via e-mail, e.g. due to being on call?
 And is the signaling of an incoming e-mail even sufficient to attract as much attention as a ringtone for a phone call could?
 DAKS offers various options for converting an e-mail into a call and even for starting complex broadcast call processes.

-In a filling plant, the volume has fallen below a certain level.
-The system automatically sends an email with the exact fault data to the Mail-to-Phone server.
+The filling plant sends an email In a filling plant, the volume has fallen below a certain level.
+The system automatically sends an email with the exact fault data to the Mail-to-Phone server. |

-DAKS calls – via a single call or group call – the responsible service technician or technicians.
-A special ringing tone can be set in the Mail-to-Phone server so that the called parties can immediately recognize that this is a fault message and not a normal call.
+DAKS calls the responsible service technicians DAKS calls – via a single call or group call – the responsible service technician or technicians.
+A special ringing tone can be set in the Mail-to-Phone server so that the called parties can immediately recognize that this is a fault message and not a normal call. |

-A service technician takes the call and hears an announcement:"You have received a message" and "With the star or pound key, you can browse forward or backward within the message".
+The service technician hears an announcement A service technician takes the call and hears an announcement:"You have received a message" and "With the star or pound key, you can browse forward or backward within the message". |

-Now the recipient can read the complete message on the display of any text-capable terminal device.
+The text appears on the display Now the recipient can read the complete message on the display of any text-capable terminal device. |

-If a confirmation is requested, an additional announcement is played: "Please confirm the message positively with 1 or negatively with 0."
-The feedback about accepted or unaccepted calls as well as positive or negative confirmations is sent directly back to the initiator of the email.
+The user can accept the order at the touch of a button If a confirmation is requested, an additional announcement is played: "Please confirm the message positively with 1 or negatively with 0."
+The feedback about accepted or unaccepted calls as well as positive or negative confirmations is sent directly back to the initiator of the email. |

 This makes the DAKS 'Mail-to-Phone' module a further building block for optimum mobile accessibility and reliable alerting.